12 High-Fiber Foods for Bloating Relief

 How Fiber Affects Bloating

-Soluble fiber — especially low-fermentation types — tends to be better tolerated by people with sensitive digestion.
-It feeds beneficial bacteria, helps stool pass more smoothly, and can reduce spasms and irritation in the colon.
+Soluble fiber, especially low-fermentation varieties, tends to be the better starting point for people with sensitive digestion.
+It feeds beneficial bacteria, improves stool consistency, and can reduce spasms and irritation in the colon without overwhelming fermentation activity.

 1. Kiwi